begmuhommet/low-ops-docs/docs/README.md

 * **Scalable** - Low-Ops is designed to be scalable.
 This means that it is designed to be able to scale up and down as needed.
 * **Upgradable** - Low-Ops is designed to be upgradable.
 This means that it is designed to be able to upgrade to new versions of Kubernetes and other components without downtime.

-Jump to [Getting Started](getting-started/developer.md) to learn how to use Low-Ops.
-Or checkout out our [Architecture](architecture.md) to learn how Low-Ops works.
+Jump to [Getting Started](./getting-started/mendix.md) to learn how to use Low-Ops with Mendix.
+Or checkout out our [Architecture](./platform/architecture/high-level-architecture.md) to learn how Low-Ops works.